AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

     - To connect to PostgreSQL database, use [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio) or [pgAdmin](https://www.pgadmin.org/)
     - [MySQL Workbench](https://www.mysql.com/products/workbench/) (note: if you get an error about not having the Visual Studio C++ 2019 Redistributable on your machine when installing, refer to this [note](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0)
     - Visual Studio Code (optional)
-    - [Az Cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) - only if you plan to run this hackathon from your computer instead of azure cloud shell.
+    - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) - only if you plan to run this hackathon from your computer instead of Azure Cloud Shell.

 - Step 1:
     -   Download the required [resources](https://microsoft.sharepoint.com/:u:/t/SparkOSSDBMigrationCoach/ESYsppGKy2BJr28_bs537h8BEJApa15b8IQ9ARQ-SUir0g?e=bAWo4e) folder for this hack into your computer.

 -  Step 2:
     -  Decide if you want to run this hackathon on your in Azure cloud shell.
-The cloud shell has the pre-requisites toolset installed - AZ cli and Postgres and MySQL cli client.
+The cloud shell has the pre-requisites toolset installed - AZ cli and PostgreSQL and MySQL CLI client.

     -  Alternately, if you have WSL on Windows or any unix shell, or a Mac you can run it from your computer too.
 In that case please make sure you have az cli installed.